Green Indy Blog may earn money or products from the companies mentioned in this post.

 First, are the large reusable tote bags to carry larger stuff.
 Do not buy these – they float around at every networking or grand opening event in the world.
 If that fails, ask your friends and family: I guarantee someone has 50 totes stuffed into their closet.

 Second, I recommend smaller drawstring bags for smaller items as an alternative to plastic produce bags.
 I toss in larger dry goods or loose fruits and veggies.
-Again, you do not have to buy these.
 I went to the secondhand store and purchased a lace curtain ($.99) and quickly sewed it by hand into whatever size I needed.
 (After thoroughly washing the fabric, of course!)

 I’ve also gotten these reusable bags before and I’ve really enjoyed the different sizes they come in!